-1. A meeting in the first week of the semester for the purpose of planning work and developing a weekly schedule for meetings with student.
+1. A meeting in the first week of the semester for the purpose of reviewing and confirming the plan of work, and developing a weekly schedule for meetings with the student.

 2. Weekly meetings with student for reflection and supervision.
 Normally, these meetings require a minimum of one hour.

 3. An evaluation of the student's work at the end of the internship.
 Copies of the evaluation should be submitted to the student, the Faculty Supervisor, and the Director of Ministry Internships, Office of Contextual Education.